 The incredible (and free) Pinball Hall of Fame museum is right off Las Vegas Boulevard.
-This place was created by the Las Vegas Pinball Collectors Club as a way to make the world’s largest pinball collection available to the public.
+The Las Vegas Pinball Collectors Club created this place to make the world’s largest pinball collection available to the public.
 The majority of the machines are from the 1960s-1980s; however, there are also machines from the 1950s and 1990s.

 This museum opened in 2006 and houses almost 700 pinball machines.
 Among the collection are some extremely rare machines including Bally’s Pinball Circus and Williams’ Black Gold.